 Characteristics of the New Hope Congregation

 Our congregation can best be characterized by a commitment to principles of the Reformed Faith and strong family values.
 It is not strictly a local church as we have active membership from the four state area of Maryland, Pennsylvania, West Virginia and Virginia.
 Members of our church have been willing to drive long distances to attend a reformed church.
-It is also notable that there are a number of large and medium sized families which numerically constitute the bulk of the church.
-However, there are also a handful of single people and a growing number of young couples and empty nest couples.
+It is also notable that there are several large and medium sized families in attendance as well as a growing number of young couples with young children.
+Our numbers continue grow as more young families join us (which is evidenced in the fast growing nursery and Sunday school!).
+We are also enjoying a growing number of single people and empty nest couples.
 By and large our congregation is well grounded in its faith.